 Any plumber or plumbing service that is responsive to emergencies is a good option.
 Plumbing emergencies can be serious and one cannot wait for a plumber for days or weeks.
 A company that is willing to help you on the weekends or holidays is good-to-go!

-In order to be designated as a master plumber, a plumber has to pass an examination.
+In order to be designated as a primary plumber, a plumber has to pass an examination.
 Each state has different prerequisites for the test.
 Before taking the test, a plumber has to have certain training and experience.
 It might include 2 years of vocational learning and 4 years of experience working as a journeyman plumber.

 After an individual meets all prerequisites of the tests and clears it, the state issues them a license after which they can offer their plumbing services for all low-risk and high-risk plumbing jobs.